 Where to Try It

 Benton County Quail Barn11570 Little Rd, Bentonville, Arkansas, 72712, United States

 The location of the 2018 event.
-The competition is held once a year—check the website for the right time, date, and location.
+The competition is held every September—check the website for the right time, date, and location.